Monash-FIT3170/Onboarder/README.md

    supabase db reset
    ```
    This will populate your local instance of Supabase with testing data
-6. You can access the dashboard for your local setup by pasting this into your browser:
+6. You can access the supabase dashboard for your local setup by pasting this into your browser:
    ```
    http://127.0.0.1:54323
    ```